Narenkumar1234/dev_to_do/PRIVACY_POLICY.md

 ## Changes to This Policy

 We may update this Privacy Policy from time to time.
-We will notify users of any material changes.
+Any changes will be reflected in the updated date above.
+Since the extension works locally and doesn't collect data, policy changes will primarily relate to clarifications rather than changes in data handling practices.